-Most homes With Electric Heat use baseboard heaters which utilize 100 year old technology.
+Most homes With Electric Heat use baseboard heaters which utilize 100+ year old technology.
 The thermostat turns on the power to the units, which causes a short circuit on a wire inside the baseboard.
+This wire then produces heat.
 When power is turned off from the thermostat, the heat which is produced will cease .

-Newer technology has a oil tank built into the baseboard heater.
+Newer technology has a sealed oil tank, which never needs to be refilled, built into the baseboard heater.
 The oil is heated by electric.
-When power is turned off, the oil tanks will continue t emit heat for quite some time.
+When power is turned off, the oil tanks will continue to emit heat for quite some time.
 We’ve spoken will people who have installed these units.
 In fact, we’ve been told that their electric bill for the year was reduced by half!

 This could easily result in an investment that pays for itself in two years, or less.

 You hear about solar all the time.
-And that’s because it works. to reduce your electric bill.
-However, the only active adult communities in Monmouth County that we’re aware of which use electric heat are The Villages in Howell and Shadow Lake Village in Middletown.
-Both of these communities are condo ownership, and the association won’t allow solar panels to be installed on their roof.
+And that’s because it works to reduce your electric bill.
+However, the only active adult communities in Monmouth County that we’re aware of which use electric heat are Covered Bridge in Manalapan, The Villages in Howell, and Shadow Lake Village in Middletown.
+All of these communities are condo ownership, and the association won’t allow solar panels to be installed on their roof.

 If you’re ready to either buy or sell an adult community home, call us.
 Call Bunny and Art Reiman – The Active Adult Community Specialists.
 We can help you, even if the home isn’t heated with electric.